MenshiDodiya/Internship/Day 4/readme.txt

 In day 4 theme integration
-there small small theme i have used to integrate in php 1 birds gallery
+i have taken small themes and integrate the themes in php

+1 birds gallery
 2 Portfolio of Think Thanker Wider company